-When a self-propelled filmmaker inadvertently captures the idiosyncrasies of a community in lieu of producing an actual “film”, we, the audience, are witness to a beautiful experience.
+When a self-propelled filmmaker inadvertently captures the idiosyncrasies of a community in lieu of producing an actual “film,” we, the audience, are witness to a beautiful experience.
 The no-budget film as cultural document — it’s a mesmerizing concept.
 Nowhere is this aesthetic more satisfying than within the regional-vérité triumvirate of Nathan Schiff’s Weasels Rip My Flesh, Tony Malanowski’s Night Of Horror, and Don Dohler’s Fiend.
 Of course, each of those projects were realized through the odd obsessions of a sole individual.
 Not so in Milpitas, CA.

 Typically, suburban residents ban together to make their lawns greener, their little league teams tougher, and their train stations safer.
 But in 1974, the folks of Milpitas decided that they were too cool for stuff like that.
 So they made a monster movie.

 The Milpitas Monster is the collective hi-five of high school art teacher Bob Burrill, hundreds of teenage students, moms, dads, uncles, grandmas, and anyone else who held an interest in queueing up some dry ice or stitching together a monster wing.
 Given that it’s the only film to be crafted by an entire city, Milpitas makes a mark by simply existing.
-But let’s be frank.
-This is a monster movie.
-And, it’s not called Winterbeast.
-By that logic, it should be a total pain in the ass.

 Landing somewhere between the comedy stylings of John Landis’s Schlock and the thrift store socialism of Fredric Hobbs’s Godmonster Of Indian Flats, Milpitas is exactly what happens when someone has no idea of what it is they’re setting out to do.
 That’s a compliment.
 In keeping with its regional-vérité cousins, inconsistency is bliss.
 Compositions veer from baffling to awful to magically inspired.
-Synth slabs fight for inopportune moments with Emitt Rhodes-esque power pop.
+Synth slabs fight for inopportune moments with Badfinger-esque power pop.
 Crude effects, both visually and audibly, walk hand-in-hand with people just hanging out and being themselves.
 Boredom sets in…then disappears…then sets in again.
-Beyond all of that, Milpitas is simply an earnest portrait of an entire community having good clean fun in Smalltown, USA during the mid-1970s.
+Beyond all of that, Milpitas is an earnest portrait of an entire community having good clean fun in Smalltown, USA during the mid-1970s.